elysium-suite/aeacus/docs/checks.md

 This is a list of vulnerability checks that can be used in the configuration for `aeacus`.
 The notes on this page contain a lot of important information, please be sure to read them.

-> **Note!** Each of the commands here can check for the opposite by appending 'Not' to the check type.
+> **Note**: Each of the commands here can check for the opposite by appending 'Not' to the check type.
 For example, `PathExistsNot` to pass if a file does not exist.

-> **Note!** If a check has negative points assigned to it, it automatically becomes a penalty.
+> **Note**: If a check has negative points assigned to it, it automatically becomes a penalty.

-> **Note!** Each of these check types can be used for `Pass`, `PassOverride` or `Fail` conditions, and there can be multiple conditions per check.
+> **Note**: Each of these check types can be used for `Pass`, `PassOverride` or `Fail` conditions, and there can be multiple conditions per check.
 See [configuration](config.md) for more details.

-> Note: `Command*` checks are prone to interception, modification, and tomfoolery.
-Your scoring configuration will be much more robust if you rely on checks using native mechanisms rather than shell commands (for example, `PathExists` instead of ls).

 **CommandContains**: pass if command output contains string.
 If executing the command fails (the check returns an error), check never passes.
 Use of this check is discouraged.